 Finally, we will see that movement of air can either be described by fixed observers on the ground (called the Eulerian framework) or by someone riding along with a moving parcel of air (called the Lagrangian framework).
-These two points-of-view are very different, but we will see that they are related to each other by advection, which is just the movement of air with different properties (such as temperature, pressure, relative humidity) from some place upwind of the place where you are.
+These two points-of-view are very different, but we will see that they are related to each other by advection, which is just the movement of air with different properties (such as temperature, pressure, and relative humidity) from some place upwind of the place where you are.

 With this math and these concepts you will be ready to take on atmospheric kinematics and dynamics.